Michael Jernberg

-Michael Jernberg (born January 6, 1963) is a former rallycross driver from Kinna, Sweden.
+Kennet Michael Jernberg (born January 6, 1963) is a former rallycross driver from Kinna, Sweden.

 Career

 Jernberg made his debut in the European Rallycross Championship (ERX) in 1991, driving an ex-Stig Blomqvist Ford Sierra RS 500 Cosworth in Division 1, finishing fifth overall.
 He improved to third overall in 1992, winning the last round at Estering, Germany.
 In 1993 he switched to the more prestigious Division 2, driving a Ford Escort RS Cosworth, finishing eleventh in his first season.
 Over the next sixteen years he challenged for the title, but the closest him came was second overall in 2004, 2005 and 2009.
 He ended his long association with Ford after the 2007 ERX season and used cars from Škoda until his retirement.

 Despite the lack of title success in Europe, he managed to win the Swedish Rallycross Championship in 1995, 1998 and 2001.

 He took part in the inaugural season of the Global RallyCross Championship (GRC) in 2011, finishing fourth overall in the AWD class.